Is Animation a Good Career? Pros, Cons, Advice

 Get a realistic picture of the role and see if it's a good choice for you.

-PRO: ENORMOUS DEMAND FOR ANIMATORS IN OTTAWA
+PRO: strong DEMAND FOR ANIMATORS

 CON: PRESSURE TO MEET DEADLINES